 Are you considering offering a coaching supervision service?
 You are an experienced coach and you have already started supervising coaches but have not attended a training programme yet.
 This programme provides an introduction to supervision practice.

 Coaches have been turning to supervision to help maximise effective performance, enhance skill development and to gain assistance with handling coaching dilemmas and coaching dynamics.
-A number of professional coaching bodies such as the Association for Coaching and the International Society for Coaching Psychology have all supported the need for a quality control element in coaching together with the need for supporting individual coaches.
+A number of professional coaching bodies such as the Association for Coaching and the International Society for Coaching Psychology (ISCP) have all supported the need for a quality control element in coaching together with the need for supporting individual coaches.

 Many coaches and organisations are already taking part in a range of coaching supervision options - whether these are of a formal or informal nature.
 As companies look to ways of ensuring value for money it is likely that coaching supervision will become even more widespread.
 Although there are trained counselling supervisors there are very few trained coaching supervisors.
 For many coaches who have been successfully operating coaching practices Coaching Supervision provides the opportunity of developing new skills and a new income stream.
 This programme offers an opportunity to receive: